Power-to-weight ratio: Thermoelectric generators and electrothermal actuators

 A variety of effects can be harnessed to produce thermoelectricity, thermionic emission, pyroelectricity and piezoelectricity.
-Electrical resistance and ferromagnetism of materials can be harnessed to generate thermoacoustic energy from an electric current.
+The Electrical resistance and ferromagnetism of materials can be harnessed to convert electrical current into thermoacoustic energy.

 Electrochemical (galvanic) and electrostatic cell systems

 (Closed cell) batteries

-All electrochemical cell batteries deliver a changing voltage as their chemistry changes from "charged" to "discharged".
-A nominal output voltage and a cutoff voltage are typically specified for a battery by its manufacturer.
+All electrochemical cells deliver a changing voltage as their chemistry shifts from "charged" to "discharged".
+A battery's manufacturer typically specifies a nominal output voltage and a cutoff voltage.
 The output voltage falls to the cutoff voltage when the battery becomes "discharged".
 The nominal output voltage is always less than the open-circuit voltage produced when the battery is "charged".
-The temperature of a battery can affect the power it can deliver, where lower temperatures reduce power.
-Total energy delivered from a single charge cycle is affected by both the battery temperature and the power it delivers.
+A battery's temperature can affect its power output, with lower temperatures reducing it.
+Total energy delivered over a single charge cycle is affected by both the battery temperature and the power delivered.
 If the temperature lowers or the power demand increases, the total energy delivered at the point of "discharge" is also reduced.

 Battery discharge profiles are often described in terms of a factor of battery capacity.
 For example, a battery with a nominal capacity quoted in ampere-hours (Ah) at a C/10 rated discharge current (derived in amperes) may safely provide a higher discharge current – and therefore higher power-to-weight ratio – but only with a lower energy capacity.
-Power-to-weight ratio for batteries is therefore less meaningful without reference to corresponding energy-to-weight ratio and cell temperature.
+Power-to-weight ratio for batteries is therefore less meaningful without reference to the corresponding energy-to-weight ratio and cell temperature.
 This relationship is known as Peukert's law.